smallsco/mojave/README.md

 On Linux, the data directory can be found at `/home/<USER_NAME>/.local/share/love/mojave3/`

+For questions or support, you can use the `#mojave-questions` channel on the [Battlesnake Discord](https://play.battlesnake.com/discord/)!

 ## Credits
 Special thanks to the following third-party software, for whom without Mojave would not be possible: